hillscott/pfsense-hwbuilds/MidLevelBuild.md

 **Miscellaneous**
 * System -> Advanced -> Miscellaneous
-* CHECK "Enable default gateway switching" (you can't do multi-wan without this)
+* IF you have multiple WAN ports...
+CHECK "Enable default gateway switching" (you can't do multi-wan without this)
 * Cryptographic Hardware -> Set to AES-NI and BSD Crypto Device (allows for better OVPN throughput)

 **OpenVPN**